-9. The current statutory six year limit for the expenditure of impact fee revenues should be extended to ten years to allow for land acquisition and other possible longer term school construction related needs.
+9. The current statutory six year limit for the expenditure of impact fee revenues should be extended to allow for land acquisition and other possible longer term school construction related needs.
 Criteria will be developed for extension and this will require an evaluation for each respective school board of the appropriateness of this extension.